corndel-swe/js-supportbank-woodde-ubs/docs/day-1-workshop.md

 node cli currency convert 100 USD GBP
 ```

 and return the equivalent amount in the second currency.
+Try adding a few
+different currencies and allow the users to convert between them.

 Feel free to hard-code the
 [exchange rates](https://www.google.com/search?q=1+usd+to+gbp) for now.
 We'll